aivins/tc/README.md

 * python3
 * Configured awscli/boto3 environment to an account with full AWS admin access
 * SSM Parameter `master_user_password` with the value of your chosen master password for RDS

+Satisfy python requirements with (optionally in a virtualenv):

 ```
 pip3 install -r requirements.txt